 Highest Cultivated Fields In The World

-Korzok is a small village located in the Changthang region of Ladakh, Jammu and Kashmir, India.
-Situated at an elevation of around 4,600 meters (15,100 feet) above sea level, it’s known for having the highest cultivated fields in the world.
-The people of Korzok primarily practice agriculture and animal husbandry as their main livelihood.
-Despite the harsh and challenging conditions of the high-altitude environment, they have adapted their farming techniques to cultivate crops such as barley, wheat, peas, and potatoes.
+Korzok is a small village located in the Changthang region of Ladakh, sitting at 4,600 meters (15,100 feet) above sea level famous for being home to the highest cultivated fields in the world (despite the harsh and challenging conditions of the high-altitude environment).

 It Has A Valley Whose Landscape Resemble The Moon